Earth Talk — new course, group and book

 It is an illustrated book written for the Earth Talk course and is not otherwise published or printed.
 The ten parts are:

-• PART ONE: WHAT, WHO AND WHY?
-Sets out where these ideas come from, the book contents in detail, and why Earth Talk is so important.
+- PART ONE: WHAT, WHO AND WHY?
+Sets out where these ideas come from, the book's contents, and why Earth Talk is so important.

 More about my training